-How to Treat Wounds on Your Horse When No Vet Is Available
+How to Treat a Wounded Horse When No Vet Is Available

 All too often I have asked a cowboy about a favorite horse, only to be told that it passed after it went out on the trail and got injured.
 Some injuries occur when riding a rough trail, some occur when working, but most occur just because of bad luck.
 If an injury occurs and there is no vet is available, there are still many things you can do, like basic first aid.